bcreation/vueScroll/README.md

 > Make with Vue CLI and VueRouter

-> checkout for simple use with vueJS script import
+> checkout for simple use without vueCLI script import : https://github.com/bcreation/vueScrollSimple

 > See how it works on https://codepen.io/bcreation/pen/dZmEZO